kodethon/Docs/source/courses/diff_problems.rst

 The init command should be a UNIX shell command used to prepare the submission for testing.
 This command will be only **run once**.

 For example, specifying *gcc main.c* as the init command will create an executable file *a.out* which can then be used by the run command.

-.. cmdoption:: Execution Time
-To limit how long the submission can run for, you can specify a max execution time in seconds.
-The max execution time will be divided evenly between each test case.
-For example, if the max execution time was 10 seconds and there are 10 test cases, then each test case gets 1 second of execution time.

-.. cmdoption:: Period
-To limit the rate which a submission can be made, you can specific a time in seconds.
-The submitter will receive an error message denoting how much time they have left before they can submit again.

 Problem File Structure
 ^^^^^^^^^^^^^^^^^^^^^^